gCembalo/gCembalo.github.io/assets/pdf/lecture_notes_unofficial/handwritten_notes.md

 ---
 layout: default
-title: Hamdwritten Notes
+title: Handwritten Notes
 ---

 [< Home](/index.html)

-# Hamdwritten Notes
+# Handwritten Notes

 I Collect in this Post all my handwritten lecture notes. <br>

-*Important*: See the [License and Disclaimer](/assets/license/license.md) section for terms of use.
+*Important*: See the [License and Disclaimer](/assets/license/license.html) section for terms of use.

 ## Quantum Mechanics 2